Todd Chrisley: Appeal and resentencing (2024)

 The United States Court of Appeals for the Eleventh Circuit upheld the Chrisleys’ convictions on June 21, 2024, but ruled that the district court had mis‑calculated Julie Chrisley’s sentencing guidelines, vacated her sentence, and remanded the case for a limited resentencing.

 At a hearing on September 25, 2024, the district court again imposed a seven‑year term and re‑affirmed the restitution order.

 Presidential pardons (2025)

 On May 27, 2025, President Donald Trump telephoned the Chrisleys' adult children during a publicly released Oval Office call and said he intended to grant full presidential pardons "by tomorrow".

 The White House confirmed the next day that Trump had signed the warrants, and the Bureau of Prisons released both Todd and Julie Chrisley hours later.
 Pardon Czar Alice Marie Johnson claimed the Chrisley family was unjustly targeted by a "weaponized justice system."
 Legal analysts countered that the Chrisleys’ unanimous jury convictions were affirmed on appeal by the Eleventh Circuit in 2024, and prosecutors described the case as being supported by "years‑long bank‑fraud and tax‑evasion schemes" documented through extensive records.

+Post-prison work

+Following their pardons in May 2025, Todd and Julie began filming their the Lifetime reality series The Chrisleys: Back to Reality.
+The series premiered in September 2025 and documented the family's experiences surrounding Todd and Julie's incarceration, pardons, and return back home.
+Todd and Julie competed in season 14 of The Masked Singer as "Croissants".
+They were eliminated in the season 14 premiere alongside David Ortiz as "Googly Eyes", but were not fully unmasked until the beginning of the next episode.

 Personal life

 Todd Chrisley married Julie Hughes in 1996.
-The couple had three children together.
-Todd also has two children from a previous marriage.
+The couple had three children together: Chase (born June 1996), Savannah (born August 1997), and Grayson (born May 2006).
+Todd also has two children from a previous marriage, Lindsie (born September 1989) and Kyle (born August 1991).
+Todd and Julie later adopted Kyle's daughter, Chloe, who was born in November 2012.

 The family frequently appeared on Chrisley Knows Best.

+In December 2025, Todd's son and Julie's stepson Kyle was arrested in Rutherford County, Tennessee, on numerous charges, including domestic assault, assaulting an officer, resisting arrest, disorderly conduct and public intoxication charges.
+The arrest came during the time Todd and Julie Chrisley were suing the Rutherford County Sheriff's office for a similar arrest against Kyle in September 2024.